 DSAs, though, have the potential to deliver more relevant messaging based on search queries and your landing page content.
 Google isn’t the only search engine offering DSAs as a campaign option: Bing does the same with a few additional features to maximize ad targeting relevance.

-The Benefits of Using Dynamic Search Ads in 2019
+The Benefits of Using Dynamic Search Ads

 Fill Gaps in Keyword-Based Campaigns